Swag's Jazzfest FAQ - Transportation Summary

 Bicycles

 A great option, if you have access to a bicycle.
-It's about a 3 mile ride from the French Quarter, and there are bicycle racks at the Gentilly entrance.
+It's about a 3 mile ride from the French Quarter, and there are bicycle corrals at both the Gentilly and Sauvage entrances.
 Bring your own lock.
-Some local shops rent bicycles, expect to pay about $20/day.